cc-ai/kdb/about.md

 # VICC in practice

 Visualizing the consequences of Climate Change is the primary goal of this project.
 Here's what we're working towards.
+For more details, read the Executive Summary.

 ## Website